vatlab/blog/content/post/sos-notebook.md

 %expand
 ```

-magic to expand expressions in braces with variables defined in the SoS kernel.
+magic to expand expressions in braces with variables defined in the SoS kernel, essentially treating
+cell contents as [f-strings](https://www.python.org/dev/peps/pep-0498/) of Python 3.6 (this is why SoS Notebook
+depends on Python 3.6).
 This allows you, for example, to pass
-a filename to subkernels so that you do not have to repeat it multiple times.
+a filename to subkernels so that you do not have to repeat it for each subkernel.

 Furthermore, if your script in the subkernel
 contains many braces, you can specify an alternative sigil so that you do not have to double the braces for string